Atlas

 Preface#

-Recently, I plan to resume the weekly journal series and change it to a series of one-hour creations per week (one hour is just a rough estimate, trying to control it within half a day on weekends), mainly to maintain a state of thinking and creation as much as possible.
-The creative content is not limited to any specific topic, but may cover recent topics that I have been thinking about.
+Recently, I plan to resume the weekly journal series and intend to change it to a series of one hour of creative work each week (the one hour is a vague reference, aiming to control it within half a day on weekends), mainly to maintain a state of thinking and creation as much as possible.
+The content of the creation is not limited to specific themes and may revolve around topics I have been thinking about recently.

 Asians don't need therapy.

-This is a sentence I heard on a talk show.
-Although the jokes made on talk shows should not be taken too seriously, the meaning behind this sentence is probably understood by every East Asian.
+This is a phrase I heard on a stand-up comedy show.
+Although the jokes thrown out in stand-up comedy shouldn't be taken too seriously, the meaning this phrase conveys is something that every East Asian understands.

-Coincidentally, I have also been thinking about some topics related to mental health recently, and have some understanding of them.
+Coincidentally, I have also been thinking about some topics related to mental health recently and have some relevant insights.

 Mental Health#

-The first time I seriously questioned the concept of mental health was when I was locked down at home in Shanghai and saw many people posting ways to seek psychological counseling online.
-I understand the good intentions behind this, but still find it ironic.
+The first time I seriously questioned the concept of mental health was when I was confined at home in Shanghai during the lockdown, seeing many people online sharing ways to seek psychological counseling.
+I understand the goodwill behind this, but I still find it ironic.
 Do I really need psychological counseling?
-What I need is just to go out and get some sun, live a normal life.
+All I need is to go outside and get some sunlight, to live a normal life.

-And recently, when I was thinking about whether I need to undergo psychotherapy due to some things, I once again fell into doubt about the pursuit of "mental health".
-Assuming that "mental health" is indeed an achievable state, what good does it do if only I am healthy?
-What can you do if the people around you are not healthy?
-In an unhealthy society, most people's mental health problems are not psychological problems but social problems.
+Recently, due to some events, I have been contemplating whether I need psychotherapy, and once again, I fell into doubt about the pursuit of "mental health."
+Assuming "mental health" is indeed a state that can be achieved, what good is it if only I am healthy?
+What can I do if the people around me are not healthy?
+In an unhealthy society, most people's mental health issues are not psychological problems but social problems.

-It seems that modern people have a kind of worship for the pursuit of mental health.
+Modern people seem to have a kind of worship for the pursuit of mental health.
 But can the mind really be healthy?

-If we compare it to physical health, who doesn't have some diseases like hypertension, diabetes, breast hyperplasia, cervical spondylosis...?
-Life goes on, right?
-Living within a controllable range, that's how it is.
-I think mental health is the same.
-Health, a childhood without trauma, is already a luxury.
-What we must accept is that we are people who can fall ill at any time.
-The so-called reconciliation with oneself is also about this.
+If we compare it to physical health, high blood pressure, diabetes, breast hyperplasia, cervical spondylosis... who doesn't carry some illness?
+Yet life continues, right?
+Living within controllable limits is just how it is.
+I think mental health is similar.
+Health, a childhood without trauma, is inherently a luxury.
+We must accept that we are people who can get sick at any time.
+The so-called reconciliation with oneself is just this.

-There is some truth to this.
-For example, the concept I have always accepted is that happiness in intimate relationships is due to mutual respect and healthy communication.
-In other words, the key to happiness lies in the psychological health of people in their interactions and relationships.
+There is some reasoning behind this.
+For example, the concept I have always accepted is that happiness in intimate relationships comes from mutual respect, and both parties adopt healthy communication methods, and so on.
+In other words, the key to happiness lies in the mental health of people during their interactions.

 But is this true?

-Observing many seemingly happy couples around me, it seems that it is not because both parties are psychologically mature and healthy, but because their unhealthy aspects happen to complement each other.
-In other words, the key to happiness is a willingness to give and take.
+Observing many seemingly happy couples around me, it seems they are not happy because both are psychologically mature and healthy, but rather because their unhealthy points happen to match.
+In other words, the key to happiness is that one is willing to give and the other is willing to endure.

 Psychotherapy#

-The pursuit of mental health seems to be a concept that only exists in modern times.
-I tried to think, if the need for psychological well-being is one of the most fundamental human needs, then did people before modern times have no pursuit of their mental states?
+The pursuit of mental health seems to be a concept that only emerged in modern times.
+I try to think, if psychological needs are one of the most fundamental needs of humanity, then before modern times, did people have no pursuit of psychological states at all?

-Indeed, in the traditional Chinese concept, there has never been a mention of pursuing mental health, but there are many guidelines on how one should hold their "heart".
-For example, Wang Yangming, who vowed to become a saint, left behind an eternal saying before his death: "This heart is bright, what else needs to be said?"
-Yes, is there a need to judge Wang Yangming's mental health as healthy or not by modern standards?
+Indeed, the traditional Chinese concept has never included the pursuit of mental health, but there are many guidelines on what kind of "heart" one should have.
+For example, Wang Yangming, who vowed to become a sage, left behind a famous saying before his death: "This heart is bright, what more is there to say?"
+Yes, does such a life need to say anything more?
+Is it still important to judge Wang Yangming's mental health by modern standards?

-The joys and sorrows of human beings do not resonate with each other.
-Often, I see people on the Internet complaining that white counselors cannot understand the anxieties and fears of East Asians.
-Helpless.
+Human sorrow and joy do not communicate.
+I often see people online complaining that white therapists cannot understand the anxiety and fear of East Asians.
+It is helpless.

 But Chinese people have their own methods of psychotherapy.
-In recent years, fortune-telling, seeking gods and buddhas, and other metaphysical practices have become popular among young people.
-It must be said that these practices do contribute to mental health.
-Who can say that their effectiveness is inferior to cognitive therapy?
-And most importantly, for a country with 600 million people earning only 1000 yuan a month, psychotherapy is truly a luxury.
+In recent years, practices like fortune-telling and seeking deities have become popular among young people, and I must say these do indeed contribute to mental health.
+From what I understand, at least the Eastern fortune-telling systems are based on a complete philosophy of yin and yang, and the implication that "one cannot always be smooth sailing, nor can one always be in a low point; there must be ups and downs" is full of wisdom.
+Who can say that these effects are worse than cognitive therapy?
+Moreover, the most important thing is that for a country with 600 million people earning only 1000 yuan a month, psychotherapy is indeed a luxury.

-There are many dimensions to how we view the world, and no one is absolutely right or wrong.
-If science and the psychoanalysis/psychology derived from it are another kind of redemption after the death of God, then the Chinese people, who have never had a belief for thousands of years, have already formed their own redemption ticket.
+There are many dimensions to view the world; no one is absolutely right or absolutely wrong.
+If science and the psychoanalysis/psychology that extends from it are another form of redemption after the death of God, then the Chinese, who have never had faith for thousands of years, have long formed their own redemption vouchers.

 Loading...